 \section{Introduction}

 In this paper, we discuss mainly two questions: 1.
-Local and global properties in space variable of nonnegative solutions of the heat equation related to Dirichlet fractional Laplacian on open subsets negatively perturbed by potentials of the type $\frac{c}{|x|^\alpha},\ c>0$ and\\ 2.
+Local and global properties of minimal solutions of the heat equation related to the Dirichlet fractional Laplacian on open subsets negatively perturbed by potentials of the type $\frac{c}{|x|^\alpha},\ c>0$.\\ 2.
 Relying on the results obtained in 1. we shall prove complete instantaneous blow-up of nonnegative solutions for the same equation provided $c$ is bigger than some critical value $c^*$.\\ To be more concrete, let $0<\alpha<\min(2,d)$ and $\Om$ be an open subset $\Om\subset\R^d$ containing zero.
 We designate by $L_0^\Om:=(-\Delta)^{\frac{\alpha}{2}}|_\Omega$ the fractional Laplacian with zero Dirichlet condition on $\Omega^c$ (as explained in the next section).
 We consider the associated perturbed heat equation

 where $c>0$ and $u_{0}$ is a nonnegative Borel measurable square integrable function on $\Om$.
 The meaning of a solution for the equation (\ref{heat1}) will be explained in the next section.\\ Regarding the first addressed question, in the paper \cite{benamor-kenzizi}, the authors established existence of nonnegative exponentially bounded solutions on bounded Lipschitz domains provided